lenistarr/arch-linux-install-guide/arch-linux-install.md

 # Arch Linux Install Guide
 Make sure you are installing on an empty drive.
-Use fdisk to delete partitions on both the usb and installation drive.
+Use fdisk to delete partitions on both the USB and installation drive.

 ## Verify Arch Linux ISO and create bootable USB
 <dl><dd>